Sandbergo/branch2learn/INSTALL.md

 ```

-## Ecole
+### Ecole
-Can be installed with conda, but I had problems with incompatible binaries.
-Here is a source installation guide:
+Ecole can be installed with conda, but I had problems with incompatible binaries.
+Here is a source installation guide that I used:
 ```
 git clone https://github.com/ds4dm/ecole
 cd ecole